 - Show your presence as instructor but you do not need to respond to every student.
 Let the students respond to each other!

-- Similar with dividing the class to table or group discussions, you could set up online group discussions.
+- Similar to dividing the class into table or group discussions, you may set up online group discussions.
 Particularly if you have a large class, smaller groups will help build a more dynamic online learning community.

 Tips for instructors